OliverZott/velosaurus-backend/README.md

 - Bootstrap for Tour list example page
 - Resolve enum in forntend
     - How use ENUM in controller ?!
 - Post request formular in frontend
+- DTOs in frontende / backend ?! (how map api reponse on jsx object)

 ### Backend

 - Exception handling
+    - global
     - ID
     - no entry found

+- Logging
+    - where? only in global exc handling?

+- DTO
+    - for differenct API endpoints

+Patterns:

+- Unit Of Work ?
+- Repository Pattern ?
+- CQRS ? --> Probably complete overkill

 - DEPLOY
     - Seq online - for hosted env
     - Mongo online - Atlass instead local instance
     - Deployment with Atlas

-- DTOs in frontende / backend ?! (how map api reponse on jsx object)

 ## Questions